donfuxx/Mockinizer/README.md

 Pull requests are welcome!
 Also feel free to add issues for new feature requests and discovered bugs.

 ## Feedback
-If you like this project then please don't forget to [stargaze it](https://github.com/donfuxx/Mockinizer/stargazers) and share it with your friends!
+If you like this project then please don't forget to [stargaze Mockinizer](https://github.com/donfuxx/Mockinizer/stargazers) and share it with your friends!

+## Stay up to date
+Always be the first to know about new releases and [add Mockinizer to you watches](https://github.com/donfuxx/Mockinizer/watchers).